zevv/zForth/README.md

 A demo application for running zForth in linux is provided here, simply run `make` to build.

-To start zforth and load the core forth code, run:
+To start zForth and load the core forth code, run:

 ````
 ./zfort forth/core.zf